 1. Press the SAN Volume Controller power switch.
 Verify that the green power light is on.
-If the light is not on, see MAP 5000: Start in the IBM TotalStorage SAN Volume Controller: Service Guide to repair the problem.
+If the light is not on, see the Start MAP (maintenance analysis procedure) in the IBM System Storage SAN Volume Controller: Service Guide to repair the problem.

 Note: You do not need to install any software.
 The node boots automatically.
 Verify that the node is booting without error.
 If it boots without error, the Charging message is displayed in the first line of the front-panel display and a progress bar is displayed on the second line.
 In most cases, the battery is delivered charged, so you do not see the Charging message.
 Battery charging can take up to three hours until the battery is fully charged.
 In the meantime, the battery charging menu is replaced if you press any navigation buttons.
-Battery charging, though, continues (you can re-enter the menu system to view the charging progress).
-If you are still able to view the battery charging menu,
+Battery charging progress).
+If you are still able to view the battery charging menu, when the battery is charged enough, Cluster: is displayed on the first line of the front-panel display.
+The second line is left blank.

-- when the battery is charged enough, Cluster: is displayed on the first line of the front-panel display.
-The second line is left blank. - 2.
-Press and hold the Select button for five seconds.
+- 2. Press and hold the select button for five seconds.
 The check light comes on and a display test is performed.
 When the display test is complete, the check light goes off and a button test is started. - 3.
-Press the Up, Down, Left, and Right buttons to verify that they are working.
-Figure 42 shows four examples of what the front panel should display when you press the buttons.
-When you have finished testing the buttons, press and hold the Select button for five seconds in order to exit the test.
+Press the up, down, left, and right buttons to verify that they are working.
+Figure 53 shows four examples of what the front panel should display when you press the buttons.
+When you have finished testing the buttons, press and hold the select button for five seconds in order to exit the test.